anujakdm/LoanCredibilityPredictionSystem/README.md

-# LOAN APPROVAL PREDICTION MODEL AND DEPLOYMENT USING LOGISTICS REGRESSION
+# LOAN APPROVAL PREDICTION SYSTEM USING LOGISTICS REGRESSION
 Predicting if a loan will be approved or not using python, building the web app using flask and deploying it to heroku.